Autism (ASD) Assessment & Multisensory Learning Support in Ashbury

-Strategies for Learning with Autism Spectrum Disorder.
+Exploring Learning Approaches for Autism Spectrum Disorder.

-Who is Impacted by Autism?
+Who is Impacted by Autism (ASD)?

-The Royal Children’s Hospital Melbourne states that approximately one to two in every 100 Australians are diagnosed with autism spectrum disorder.
-It is common for autism to have a familial pattern, with family members often sharing similar traits.
+As per The Royal Children’s Hospital Melbourne, an estimated one to two in every 100 Australians are on the autism spectrum.
+Autism frequently exhibits a familial association, with family members often displaying similar traits.

 ASD assessment Ashbury